neo4j-partners/hands-on-lab-neo4j-and-azure/README.md

    ```
    This will provision:
    - Azure AI Foundry project
-   - Azure OpenAI with gpt-4o-mini and text-embedding-ada-002 models
+   - Microsoft Foundry with gpt-4o-mini and text-embedding-ada-002 models
    - Azure Container Registry
    - Azure Monitor and Application Insights